Skip to content

 Types

 Type nodes describe the shape of a value at compile time.
-They appear as the child of a type_def / type_spec, inside comp_type_* composite types, or as a func_def signature element.
+They appear as the type child of a declare / type_spec or inside comp_type_* composite types.
+A named type in a type position is a plain ref (there is no expr_type node).

 Node Meaning